yeokm1/yeokm1.github.io-hugo/content/post/2021/05/setting-up-a-486-retro-pc/index.md

 {{< imgdisplay src="images/486-wfw311.jpg" width="600" >}}

-In this system I opted to install DOS 6.22 and Windows for Workgroups 3.11 which is period-correct for such a system.
+In this system I opted to install DOS 6.22 and Windows for Workgroups 3.11 which is optimal for such a system.
 A 486 system can technically run Windows 95 or 98 but it would be much slower.

 ### DOS Multi-configuration